 Because Kate Spade has continued to make such a splash, their bags and designs rarely go out of “trend.”
 Last year’s Kate Spade becomes an instant classic that girls can’t wait to get their hands on to show their dedication to the brand.

-This long-term brand loyalty makes Kate Spade one of the top resellers for consignment.
+This long-term brand loyalty makes Kate Spade one of the best brands to thrift and resell.

 2. Rebecca Minkoff